liam-middlebrook/blog/_posts/2014-12-11-team-projects-2.markdown

 tags: [ADVFOSS, Community]
 ---
-In my last post I started to talk about the importance of constant communication when workin on a large team project.
+In my last post I started to talk about the importance of constant communication when working on a large team project.
 After working on teams of all sizes with members who had various levels of communication I can certainly say this is where most teams simply fail.
 Sadly the aspect of communication isn't that which will hurt the team the most when working